 I trudge up to Knidos lighthouse like the goats that now outnumber people.
-At the top I sip a glass of wine (from a box of wine hauled in a backpack) and watch the reveal themselves because there's now a lunar eclipse under way.
-Seriously.
+At the top I sip a glass of wine (from a box of wine hauled in a backpack) and watch the sun set.
+I can almost make out a streak in the sea marking where the Aegean and the Mediterranean meet.
+And I imagine Odysseus sailing past, as besotted by the beauty (sirens or not) as I am.